Stuyk/ramblings/reject-subscriptions.md

 Every year the price of these subscription services for infinite access to streaming has been increasing to the point where you'll have to forgo an entire fucking meal to listen.

-The artists are paid less, I'm getting less value, and the corporations are getting richer.
+The artists are paid less, I must maintain the subscription forever to listen, and the corporations are getting richer.

+I own nothing.
+It's a problem.

 Nah, hard pass.
 This was my breaking point.
 I'm done subscribing for content.
 I am going to find more value by taking the time out of my day to purchase the CD.
 Rip the files.
 Then throw it onto a media player.